darcamo/pyphysim/docs/hand_written/speedup.rst

 and adding "misc_c" to the 'ext_modules' list (an argument of the setup function in the setup.py file).

-At last, we add code to the :mod:`util.misc` module to use the functions defined in `misc_c.pyx` so that for someone using importing the :mod:`util.misc` module it is transparent if the functions are implemented there (in python) or in `misc_c.pyx`.
+At last, we add code to the :mod:`.util.misc` module to use the functions defined in `misc_c.pyx` so that for someone using importing the :mod:`.util.misc` module it is transparent if the functions are implemented there (in python) or in `misc_c.pyx`.
 This can be easily done by putting the code below at the end of the `misc.py` file.